IgniteUI/igniteui-docfx/en/components/banner.md

 ## Banner

 <p class="highlight">
-The Ignite UI for Angular Banner Component provides a way to easily display a prominent message to your application's users in a way that is less transient than a banner and less obtrusive than a Dialog.
+The Ignite UI for Angular Banner Component provides a way to easily display a prominent message to your application's users in a way that is less transient than a snackbar and less obtrusive than a dialog.
 The Banner can also be configured to display custom action buttons and an icon.</p>
 <div class="divider"></div>

 ### Banner Demo